legacysurvey/legacypipe/doc/cookbook.md

 There will inevitably come a point where bricks take a long time to complete or fail to complete at all due to large blobs.
 These can be due to very bright stars, large galaxies or large artefacts.
-For DR7, a new option to `runbrick.py` was introduced: `--bail-out`.
+For DR7, a new option to `runbrick.py` was introduced: `–bail-out`.
 Re-starting the remaining bricks from the checkpoints (making a backup might be prudent) to finish the bricks can be done mostly on the debug queue.